juj/KEEN70HZ/README.md

 Tested to work smoothly on a 80 MHz 486 PC, that is slowed down to 25 MHz via the PC's Turbo button.

-Had id Software pulled 70 Hz off in 1991, it would certainly have given the owners of fast 386/486 PCs something to proudly showcase!
+Had id Software pulled 70 Hz off in 1991, it would certainly have given the owners of fast 386/486 PCs also something **nonviolent** to proudly showcase!

 ## Running a precompiled version